The Prosumer Blog

 Basic Systemic Advocacy

 Your life is significantly impacted by the legislative system in Texas.
-Learn what the legislative system is and how toto communicate effectively with that system.
-A self paced online course of about 7 hours hours CEUs available for Peers certified under TCB.
+Learn what the legislative system is and how to communicate effectively with that system.
+A self paced online course of about 7 hours of CEUs available for Peers certified under TCB.
 This course is Free.

 Basic Advocacy